opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 ### GeoJSON

 The OGC API - Records GeoJSON Requirements Class specifies a GeoJSON based encoding for Record core, based on RFC7946.
 Given the ubiquity of GeoJSON, numerous tools exist to validate process and decode/encode GeoJSON, making OGC API - Records GeoJSON easy to include in metadata processing pipelines.
 OGC API - Records includes the [JSON Schema](https://github.com/opengeospatial/ogcapi-records/blob/master/core/openapi/schemas/recordGeoJSON.yaml) for the GeoJSON representation and thus can be used for runtime or offline validation of metadata payloads.
-Applications based on OGC API - Reocrds GeoJSON can extend and constrain the schema accordingly for domain specific workflows.
+Applications based on OGC API - Records GeoJSON can extend and constrain the schema accordingly for domain specific workflows.

 ## Summary